-Are you a fan of Ticino’s spectacular lakeside views and its pre-alpine nature?
-If you play golf, don’t miss the opportunity to enjoy an unforgettable experience on the golf courses of Ascona,on the shores of Lake Maggiore; Losone, set against a fluvial backdrop; or Magliaso, located just a few kilometers from the city between the shores of Lake Lugano and along the banks of its tributary.
+Are you a fan of Ticino’s spectacular lakeside and pre-alpine nature?
+If you play golf, don’t miss the opportunity to enjoy an unforgettable experience on the golf courses of Ascona,on the shores of Lake Maggiore; of Losone, set against a fluvial backdrop; or the one of Magliaso, located just a few kilometers from the city between the shores of Lake Lugano and along the banks of its tributary.
 Three different backdrops on courses of high technical contents.
-If you have not yet tried your hand at this sport, you can take advantage of the holidays to start learning the game on their practice areas: pitch&putt with covered spaces, putting greens and academy courses.
+If you have not yet tried your hand at this sport, you can take advantage of a first approach in their practice areas Pitch&Putt with covered spaces and putting greens.

-Built in 1923 by Donald Harradine, Magliaso was the first golf course opened in Ticino.
-A few years later, in 1928, the Ascona golf course opened its doors to the public.
-The Losone course, built in 2001, is the most recent addition to the Ticino golfing scene and was also designed by the internationally renowned Harradine Golf firm whose current owner and senior architect is Peter, Donald Harradine’s son, who was born in Bern and raised in Ticino.
+Founded in 1923 by Erwin von Riedeman in honor of is wife, who was passionate of golf, Magliaso was the first golf course opened in Ticino.
+A few years later, in 1932, the Ascona golf course opened its doors to the public.
+The Losone course, built in 2001, is the most recent addition to the Ticino golfing scene and was designed by the internationally renowned Harradine Golf firm whose current owner and senior architect is Donald Harradine’s son.

 The Ascona Golf Club